-People convicted of crimes in Colorado can pursue post-conviction relief in an attempt to vacate their verdicts or sentences.
-Also called 35(c) motions, petitions for post-conviction relief spell out to the court all the ways that the defendant was denied his/her constitutional rights to a fair trial and sentence.
+If you are convicted of crimes in Colorado, you can pursue post-conviction relief in an attempt to vacate your verdicts or sentences.
+Also called 35(c) motions, petitions for post-conviction relief spell out to the court all the ways that you were denied your constitutional rights to a fair trial and sentence.

-After a conviction, the defendant has a limited statute of limitations to file a post-conviction relief motion in Colorado.
-The time bar depends on the type of offense he/she was adjudged guilty of.
+After a conviction, you have a limited statute of limitations to file a post-conviction relief motion in Colorado.
+The time bar depends on the type of offense for which you were convicted.

 - petty offenses: 6 months